GalahadXVI/galahadxvi.github.io/src/markdown/a-persistent-ddos-vector-in-laravels-file-session-driver.md

 ## Reproducing The Issue

-I was able to reproduce this locally on a fresh Laravel install using the file session driver.
+I was able to reproduce this locally on a fresh Laravel installation using the file session driver.
 With around 200,000 session files on disk, request latency jumped from roughly 40ms to just over 2 seconds whenever the session garbage collector ran.
 The slowdown scaled more or less linearly with the number of files present.

 To reach that point, I started with a new Laravel project and confirmed the sessions directory was empty.
 I set the session driver to file and loaded the site repeatedly while clearing cookies each time.
 This confirmed that a new session file was created on every request.
 After that, I simulated stateless traffic using ApacheBench to generate a large number of sessions quickly.
 To speed things up further, I also created session files directly on disk, which was much faster than simulating each request.
 I then verified the final count, which came out to 222,703 session files.